hyperledger-archives/grid/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 in ``0000``.
 The namespaces ending in ``0001`` to ``ffff`` will each store a PropertyPage containing up to 256 reported values (which include timestamps and their reporter's identity).
-Any Transaction updating the value of a Property first reads out the PropertyContainer object at ``0000`` and then reads out the appropriate PropertyPageContainer before adding the update and writing the new PropertyPageContainer back to state.
+Any Transaction updating the value of a Property first reads out the PropertyList object at ``0000`` and then reads out the appropriate PropertyPageList before adding the update and writing the new PropertyPageList back to state.

 The Transaction Processor treats these pages as a ring buffer, so that when page ``ffff`` is filled, the next update will erase the entries